Bradfield/algos/searching/the-sequential-search.md

 ordered_sequential_search(testlist, 13)  # => True
 ```

-The table belowe summarizes these results.
+The table below summarizes these results.
 Note that
 in the best case we might discover that the item is not in the list by
 looking at only one item.
 On average, we will know after looking through
 only $$\frac {n}{2}$$ items.
 However, this technique is still $O(n)$.
 In